-We’ve got you covered, chopsticks included, Japanese beer or sake extra.
+We’ve got you covered, chopsticks and wasabi included, Japanese beer or sake extra.

 NYC all-you-can-eat sushi deals are not Las Vegas-style bottomless buffets.